N0N4M3ND/full-gnome/README.md

 Grant permissions to the user: You can add the user to the 'dialout' group, which typically has access to the serial ports.
 Open a terminal and run the following command:

+sudo groupadd dialout
-sudo gpasswd --add arch dialout
+sudo usermod -aG dialout arch
 You may need to log out and log back in for the changes to take effect.

 Grant permissions to the port: Alternatively, you can grant read and write permissions to the specific port '/dev/ttyUSB0'.
 Open a terminal and run the following command: